 You know what I’m talking about.
 The swing, the exersaucer, the bouncy seats.
 The two strollers and baby gear you swore you wouldn’t allow to clutter your minimalist home.
 “Our baby will just make do,” I told myself.
 “He won’t need a baby carrier,” (got one) “or a Moby wrap,” (bought two).

 And while we don’t buy too many toys, they still have a few strewn around the house.
 “He’ll have his designated area for toys, and the rest of the house will remain the same.”
 Or so I thought, as I pick my way through a clutter of toys across the living room floor, kitchen, and even our bedroom.

 I adore my kids and think they above average traits, but no way can I guarantee they’ll excel 100% in life.

-#3: That you will never expose your kid to the mall, the grocery or any other commercialism and marketing tactics.
+3. That you will never expose your baby to the mall, the grocery or any other commercialism

 I work in marketing so I know all the tricks.
 I’m also frugal and try not to submit to the follies of consumerism.
 Take my kid to the mall?
 Never!
 And no, I won’t bring him to the grocery where cute goldfish and green leprechauns will lure him in.

 Again, or so I thought.

 I learned that moms do well to take their kids out during those first weeks.
 Otherwise we go mad if we don’t see other people and stay confined with a babbling two-month-old.
 So the mall was a frequent haunt.
 And the grocery?
 He goes every week.

 Granted, we also bring him to the farmers market so we still have our crunch on.
 And thankfully my kids could care less about the mall and doesn’t fall for the latest toy.

 4. That you’ll be productive during maternity leave